CALIL/sabatomap/plugins/cordova-plugin-crosswalk-webview/README.md

     <preference name="xwalkUserAgent" value="customer UA" />

 ### Release Notes

+#### 2.1.0 (September 9, 2016)
+* Uses the latest Crosswalk 21 stable version by default
+* Keep compatible for Cordova-android 6.0 with evaluating Javascript bridge

+#### 2.0.0 (August 17, 2016)
+* Uses the latest Crosswalk 20 stable version by default
+* Discontinue support for Android 4.0 (ICS) in Crosswalk starting with version 20

+#### 1.8.0 (June 30, 2016)
+* Uses the latest Crosswalk 19 stable version by default

+#### 1.7.0 (May 4, 2016)
+* Uses the latest Crosswalk 18 stable version by default
+* Support to use [Crosswalk Lite](https://crosswalk-project.org/documentation/crosswalk_lite.html), It's possible to specify lite value with the variable of XWALK_MODE at install plugin time.
+* [Cordova screenshot plugin](https://github.com/gitawego/cordova-screenshot.git) can capture the visible content of web page with Crosswalk library.
+* Doesn't work with Crosswalk 17 and earlier

+#### 1.6.0 (March 11, 2016)
+* Uses the latest Crosswalk 17 stable version by default
+* Support to [package apps for 64-bit devices](https://crosswalk-project.org/documentation/android/android_64bit.html), it's possible to specify 64-bit targets using the `--xwalk64bit` option in the build command:

+        cordova build android --xwalk64bit

+#### 1.5.0 (January 18, 2016)
+* Uses the latest Crosswalk 16 stable version by default
+* The message of xwalk's ready can be listened

 #### 1.4.0 (November 5, 2015)
 * Uses the latest Crosswalk 15 stable version by default